 Student employees paid on an hourly basis are hired through and in accordance with procedures established by University Workforce Operations and the Office of Student Financial Aid.

 All newly appointed University employees must have their identity and their eligibility to work in the United States verified.
 The United States Citizenship and Immigration Services (USCIS), formerly known as Immigration and Naturalization Service (INS), Form I-9 is used to verify the employee's identity and eligibility to work.

 The I-9 form must be completed by the third day of employment.
 Failure to complete the I-9 form in a timely manner or at all may subject the hiring department to penalties and fines from the federal government for failing to provide proof of work authorization.
-If a person is appointed who is not eligible to work, his or her employment must be terminated immediately upon learning he or she is not authorized to work.
-It is the hiring department's responsibility to ensure that a completed I-9 form is submitted to the Payroll Office.
+If a person is appointed who is not eligible to work, their employment must be terminated immediately upon learning they are not authorized to work.
+It is the hiring department's responsibility to ensure that a completed I-9 form is submitted to Faculty and Staff Immigration Services.

 - At the end of the pay period, the employer should submit the completed Employee Time Record (ETR) to University Payroll.
 This is done via Employee Self Service or by electronic transmission.
 Every effort should be made to submit the ETR by the due date on the biweekly payroll schedule.

 - Employee time records for both work-study and part-time hourly student employees should always have the routing signature of the supervisor or the designated departmental representative who is authorized to approve time record payments.